Hundreds of Gannett journalists walk out - The Boston Globe

 In the letter, the NewsGuild criticized the company’s merger with GateHouse Media in 2019, saying it “mortgaged the future of our company” by loading it up with debt.

 The letter also criticized Reed, who was previously the CEO of GateHouse Media and took over Gannett after the merger.
-The union said his compensation — $7.7 million in 2021 and $3.4 million in 2022 — was far too high for a company shedding jobs and paying what the letter said was “depressed wages” to the remaining journalists.
-Gannett’s share price has fallen about 70 percent in the years after the GateHouse merger.
+The union said his compensation — $7.7 million in 2021 and $3.4 million in 2022 — was far too high for a company shedding jobs and paying what the letter said were “depressed wages” to the remaining journalists.
+Gannett’s share price has fallen about 70 percent since the GateHouse merger.

 “Gannett has created news deserts everywhere you look,” said Peter D. Kramer, a reporter for the USA Today Network.
 “That’s Mike Reed’s Gannett.”

-Kramer, who is based in Westchester County, New York, said that some Gannett reporters had to take second jobs to supplement their salaries, or they simply left the profession altogether.
+Kramer, who is based in Westchester County, N.Y., said that some Gannett reporters had to take second jobs to supplement their salaries, or they simply left the profession altogether.

 Lark-Marie Anton, a Gannett spokesperson, said in a statement that while the company disagreed with the recommendation to oust Reed, “Gannett remains committed to our shareholder engagement process and takes all feedback seriously.”